Medical expert of the article

 Who to contact?

 Acute mitral regurgitation is an indication for emergency mitral valve repair or replacement.
-Patients with ischemic papillary muscle tearing may also require coronary revascularization.
-Before performing a surgical procedure, sodium nitroprusside or nitroglycerin can be administered to reduce the afterload, thus improving stroke volume and reducing ventricular volume and severity of regurgitation.
+Patients with ischemic papillary muscle rupture may also require coronary revascularization.
+Sodium nitroprusside or nitroglycerin can be given before surgery to reduce afterload, thereby improving stroke volume and reducing ventricular volume and regurgitation.

-Radical treatment of chronic mitral regurgitation is plastic or prosthetic mitral valve, but in patients with asymptomatic or moderate chronic mitral regurgitation and the absence of pulmonary arterial hypertension or MA can be limited to periodic monitoring.
+Radical treatment of chronic mitral regurgitation is mitral valve plastic surgery or replacement, but in patients with asymptomatic or moderate chronic mitral regurgitation and the absence of pulmonary arterial hypertension or AF, periodic monitoring may be sufficient.

-At present, the ideal time for surgery is not determined, but performing an operation before ventricular decompensation develops (final diastolic diameter determined during echocardiography> 7 cm, final systolic diameter> 4.5 cm, ejection fraction <60%) improves the results and reduces the likelihood deterioration of the functions of the left ventricle.
-After the development of decompensation, the functioning of the ventricle depends on a decrease in the afterload with mitral regurgitation, and in approximately 50% of patients with decompensation, valve replacement leads to a noticeable decrease in the ejection fraction.
-In patients with moderate mitral regurgitation and significantly severe coronary artery disease, perioperative mortality is 1.5% with isolated aorto-coronary bypass and 25% with simultaneous valve replacement.
-If there is a technical possibility, it is preferable to plastic the valve instead of prosthetics; perioperative mortality is 2–4% (compared to 5–10% for prosthetics), and the long-term prognosis is quite good (80–94% survival for 5–10 years compared to 40–60% for prosthetics).
+The ideal timing for surgical intervention has not been defined, but performing surgery before ventricular decompensation (echocardiographic end-diastolic diameter > 7 cm, end-systolic diameter > 4.5 cm, ejection fraction < 60%) improves outcomes and reduces the likelihood of deterioration of left ventricular function.
+After decompensation, ventricular function depends on reducing the afterload of mitral regurgitation, and in approximately 50% of patients with decompensation, valve replacement results in a marked decrease in ejection fraction.
+In patients with moderate mitral regurgitation and significant coronary artery disease, perioperative mortality is 1.5% with coronary artery bypass grafting alone and 25% with simultaneous valve replacement.
+If technically feasible, valve repair is preferred over replacement; Perioperative mortality is 2-4% (compared to 5-10% with prosthetics), and the long-term prognosis is quite good (80-94% survival for 5-10 years compared to 40-60% with prosthetics).

-Antibiotic prophylaxis is indicated before procedures that can cause bacteremia.
-In case of rheumatic mitral regurgitation, which is moderately severe, penicillin preparations are recommended continuously until reaching approximately 30 years of age for the prevention of recurrent acute rheumatic fever.
-In most Western countries, rheumatism is extremely rare after 30 years, which limits the duration of the necessary prevention.
-Since long-term antibiotic therapy can lead to the development of the resistance of microorganisms that can cause endocarditis, patients who are constantly receiving penicillin drugs can additionally be given other antibiotics to prevent endocarditis.
+Antibiotic prophylaxis is indicated before procedures that may cause bacteremia.
+In rheumatic mitral regurgitation, which is moderately severe, penicillin is recommended continuously until approximately age 30 to prevent recurrence of acute rheumatic fever.
+In most Western countries, rheumatic fever is extremely rare after age 30, limiting the duration of necessary prophylaxis.
+Because long-term antibiotic therapy may result in the development of resistance in organisms that can cause endocarditis, patients receiving chronic penicillin may be given other antibiotics to prevent endocarditis.

-To prevent thromboembolism, anticoagulants are used in patients with heart failure or MA.
-Although severe mitral regurgitation tends to separate atrial thrombi and thus to some extent prevent thrombosis, most cardiologists recommend the use of anticoagulants.
+Anticoagulants are used to prevent thromboembolism in patients with heart failure or AF.
+Although severe mitral regurgitation tends to separate atrial thrombi and thus prevent thrombosis to some extent, most cardiologists recommend the use of anticoagulants.

 Forecast

-The prognosis depends on the functions of the left ventricle, the severity and duration of mitral regurgitation, and the severity and cause of mitral regurgitation.
-As soon as mitral regurgitation becomes pronounced, every year after that approximately 10% of patients develop clinical manifestations of mitral regurgitation.
-Approximately 10% of patients with chronic mitral regurgitation caused by mitral valve prolapse require surgical intervention.
+The prognosis depends on the left ventricular function, the severity and duration of mitral regurgitation, and the severity and cause of mitral regurgitation.
+Once mitral regurgitation becomes severe, approximately 10% of patients develop clinical manifestations of mitral regurgitation each year thereafter.
+Approximately 10% of patients with chronic mitral regurgitation due to mitral valve prolapse require surgical intervention.